Lucas3oo/git-by-solrike/README.md

 # Git by Solrike

-Visual studio code Git extension for explorer context menu for popular commands like 'Replace with HEAD revision'/'Discard Changes' and 'Compare with HEAD revision'/'Open Changes'
+Visual studio code extension.
+Adds popular Git commands to the explorer context menu.
 For those that miss context menu items from Eclipse.

 ## Features

-The explorer context menu will have two additional items:
+The explorer context menu will have two additional items when a file is selected:

 * Replace with HEAD revision - basically a `git checkout`
 * Compare with HEAD revision - basically a `git diff`